cambridge-cares/TheWorldAvatar/Agents/CarparkAgent/README.md

 {"Result":"Agent is ready to receive requests."}

 #### Create route
 This request instantiates the ABoxes for the carparks based on [ontoCarpark](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/JPS_Ontology/ontology/ontocarpark/OntoCarpark.owl) and matches each carpark to the closest building (within 100m) via the [Building Identification Agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/BuildingIdentificationAgent).
-The carparks meta data are stored in the sparql endpoints indicated in the [client.properties](#client-properties) while the carpark's geolocation and matched buildings data are stored based on the locations indicated in the `Dockerfile` [Geolocation data configurations](#geolocation-data-configurations).
+The carparks meta data are stored in the sparql endpoints indicated in the [client.properties](#client-properties) while the carpark's geolocation and matched buildings data are stored based on the locations indicated in the `Dockerfile` ([Geolocation data configurations](#geolocation-data-configurations)).
 The request has the following format:
 ```
 curl -X POST http://localhost:3838/carpark-agent/create
 ```